-Mini Lemon Cheesecakes are creamy and lemony with a spicy gingersnap crust.
-They’re topped with lemon curd and whipped cream for the ultimate lemon dessert! {GF}
+These Mini Lemon Cheesecakes have an ultra creamy and lemony filling with a spicy gingersnap crust.
+They’re topped with lemon curd and whipped cream for the ultimate lemon dessert!

 The size is just perfect, and mini desserts are always more fun. 🙂

-close up of mini lemon cheesecakes topped with lemon curd and whipped cream
+Mini lemon cheesecakes topped with lemon curd and whipped cream.

-• Mini lemon cheesecakes are an explosion of flavor with a spicy gingersnap crust, lemony cheesecake filling and tangy lemon curd.
+• Mini lemon cheesecake bites are an explosion of flavor with a spicy gingersnap crust, lemony cheesecake filling, and tangy lemon curd.

 • This recipe is very easy, and everything may be made in advance.

-• These cheesecake bites are a show stopping dessert that’s perfect for holidays and entertaining.
+• Cheesecake bites are a show stopping dessert that’s perfect for holidays and entertaining.

 • Any variety of citrus may be substituted for the lemon.